eloj/radix-sorting/README.md

 These of course extends naturally to 64-bit keys also.

-Performance-wise it's probably not worth worrying about the extra cost of the repeated key-derivation, but if you do you could still generalize a sort by using two functions; Rewrite the input with _into_ once, do the sort on the transformed input, and then transform it back by applying _outof_.
+Performance-wise it's probably not worth worrying about the extra cost of the repeated key-derivation, but if you do, you could still make a general sort by parameterizing the sort on two functions; One to rewrite the input buffer _into_ the desired key-derivation, and the other to transform the final output buffer _back_ to the original form.

+The savings come from not having to apply the key-derivation function to each key during the intermediate sorting passes.

 For very specific sorts, where performance is of the outmost importance, it's certainly possible the change the underlying code instead of manipulating the key.
 You can reverse